- BSOD errors can be quite problematic, and in this guide, we’re going to show you the most common causes of Blue Screen of Death errors.

 Whenever you do update your Windows OS, your old drivers can conflict with the new OS, and can even cause BSOD errors.

-One of the most popular causes of BSOD errors is having a bad hard drive.
+A bad hard drive is also one of the causes of Blue Screen of Death.
 This means having your files written badly on the hard drive, but also having a hard drive that is visibly damaged.

 If you encounter plenty of reading and writing errors when copying or installing new programs, or you frequently see errors marked as cyclic redundancy checks, then you should know that a BSOD error is imminent.